-Financial assets under this category are measured initially as well as at each reporting date at fair value, when asset is held within a business model, whose objective is to hold assets for both collecting contractual cash flows and selling financial assets and contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest.
+Financial assets under this category are measured initially as well as at each reporting date at fair value, when asset is held within a business model, whose objective is to hold assets for both collecting contractual cash flows and selling financial assets.
 Fair value movements are recognised in the other comprehensive income.